What is Boosting the Signal?

 I will post them every Friday, assuming I have posts to share.
 Depending on the level of response I get, I may even have more than one post.
 Authors who’d like me to run a post for them are free to pick and choose their dates, particularly if they have forthcoming releases they’d like to call attention to.

-Posts will appear on this site, but will also be mirrored out to Livejournal and Dreamwidth.
+Posts will appear on this site, but will also be mirrored out to Dreamwidth.
 Links to them will appear as well on my social networks, including Facebook, Twitter, Google+, and Tumblr.
 Other places that mirror my blog should also pick up on the post, so that’ll include my author page on Amazon and my author page on Goodreads.

 I’ll notify the author of each piece when the piece is live, and what the URL is so that they can promote the piece themselves.
 Readers are also highly encouraged to share the links to any posts for books they think sound awesome!
 Because, after all, boosting the signal on books is the entire point.